Restricting Cruise Ships from Entering Queensland Waters Direction (No. 2)

 Further to this declaration, l, Dr Jeannette Young, Chief Health Officer, reasonably believe it is necessary to give the following directions pursuant to the powers under s 362B of the Public Health Act 2005 to assist in containing, or to respond to, the spread of COVID-19 within the community.

-- This Public Health Direction may be referred to as the Restricting cruise ships from entering Queensland waters Direction.
+- This Public Health Direction may be referred to as the Restricting Cruise Ships from Entering Queensland Waters Direction (No. 2).

 PART 1 — DIRECTION – RESTRICTIONS ON CRUISE SHIPS

-- This direction applies from 11:59 pm on 6 April 2020 until the end of the declared public health emergency, unless it is revoked or replaced.
+- This direction applies from the time of publication until the end of the declared public health emergency, unless it is revoked or replaced.

-- The operator of a foreign flagged cruise ship must not allow the ship to enter Queensland waters before 15 June 2020 unless permitted under the Biosecurity (Human Biosecurity Emergency) (Human Coronavirus with Pandemic Potential) (Emergency Requirements) Determination 2020 (Cwlth).
+- The operator of a foreign flagged cruise ship must not allow the ship to enter Queensland waters unless permitted under the Biosecurity (Human Biosecurity Emergency) (Human Coronavirus with Pandemic Potential) (Emergency Requirements for Cruise Ships) Determination 2020 (Cwlth).

 For the purposes of this Public Health Direction: